kmacdon/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

-Kevin is a Data Scientist at 84.51 in their development program.
+Kevin is a Data Scientist at 84.51 on the Pharmacy team.
 He has experience in R, Python, C++, and SQL and has applied these skills in projects including Bayesian Modeling, Machine Learning, and Statistical Analysis and Modeling.